-He looks straight into my eyes and very earnestly says, “if you want to be successful in this business then you must become an expert in haute cuisine, and unless your father owns an oil field in Texas then your corporate card is the way you get there.”
+He looked straight into my eyes and very earnestly says, “If you want to be successful in this business then you must become an expert in haute cuisine.
+And unless your father owns an oil field in Texas then your corporate card is the way you get there.”

-The waitress returns with the rosé.
-My line manager ensures – at least it appeared to me – it is the bottle and vintage he asked for.
-He raises one eyebrow and begins to swirl the minuscule amount of wine poured into his glass.
-He sticks his nose deep inside the glass, sniffs – quite audibly – and finally takes a small sip.
-He smiles at the waitress and tells her “it’s good.”
+The waitress returned with the rosé.
+My line manager ensured – at least it appeared to me – it was the bottle and vintage he asked for.
+He raised one eyebrow and began to swirl the minuscule amount of wine poured into his glass.
+Next, he stuck his nose deep inside the glass, sniffed – quite audibly – and finally took a small sip.
+He smiled at the waitress and told her, “It’s good.”

-I went on to taste the wine myself which, though far from being an expert, I find to be full of body and flavour.
-I pick up the wine bottle and inspect it.
-“This is a real nice wine” I comment.
+I went on to taste the wine myself which, though far from being an expert, I found to be full of body and flavour.
+I picked up the wine bottle and inspected it.
+“This is a real nice wine” I commented.

-“What’s it called again?” my line managers asks.
+“What’s it called again?” my line managers asked.

-“Don’t be silly,” he says and laughs.
+“Don’t be silly,” he said laughing.
 This right after delivering a short discourse on the importance of haute cuisine.
 “Do you know how many wines there are from all over the world?
 I can’t keep track of all that shit.
 I just picked one of the more expensive wines on the list.
 That’s how you do it.
-The good stuff is more expensive…simple.
+The good stuff is more expensive.
+Simple.
 Never order house wine on your card.”